Mets ace Scherzer likely out 6 to 8 weeks for oblique strain

 Peterson, a 26-year-old left-hander, is 1-0 with 1.89 ERA in three starts and one relief appearance for the Mets this season and 2-1 with a 4.02 ERA in three starts at Triple-A.

+Trevor Williams, a 30-year-old right-hander who is 0-2 with a 4.20 ERA in two starts and four relief appearances, could enter the rotation.
+Another possibility is 25-year-old left-hander Thomas Szapucki, 0-3 with a 3.00 ERA in six start at Syracuse with 29 strikeouts and nine walks in 21 innings.

-In addition, catcher James McCann is sidelined until late June or early July while recovering from a broken hamate in his left wrist.
+In addition to the starting pitchers, catcher James McCann is sidelined until late June or early July while recovering from a broken hamate in his left wrist.
 Relievers Sean Reid-Foley (Tommy John surgery) and Trevor May (right triceps inflammation) also are hurt.

+After the MRI, Scherzer returned to the clubhouse for a ceremony honoring shortstop Eduardo Escobar, who reached 10 years of major league service.

+“Max led the conversation, the presentation,” Showalter said.
+“This is a chance to shine instead of a chance to pull the dirt around you.
+It’s what you’re supposed to be good at.”

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports